a1noack/cuda_neural_net/README.md

 - the file header holds `n`, the number of samples in the dataset, followed by `m`, the number of dimensions of each sample, i.e. `#n,m`
 - each line holds one sample's values, separated by commas
 - the last value in each line is the number of the class to which the sample belongs

+### 631_project/Proposal
+This directory holds the files for our initial proposal.

+### 631_project/Report
+This directory holds the files for our final report.